- The user who runs the stored procedure is not the owner of the procedure.

 - If your stored procedure name starts with the "sp_" prefix and is not in the master database, you see SP:CacheMiss before the cache hit for each execution even if you owner-qualify the stored procedure.
 This is because the sp_ prefix tells SQL Server that the stored procedure is a system stored procedure, and system stored procedures have different name resolution rules.
 (The "preferred" location is in the master database.)
 The names of user-created stored procedures should not start with "sp_".

-- If an owner-qualified procedure is executed with a different case than the owner-qualified procedure was created as, the owner-qualified procedure can obtain a CacheMiss or request a COMPILE lock but eventually use the cached plan.
-Therefore, this would not actually recompile the procedure and should not cause much of an overhead.
-But in certain situations, the request for a COMPILE lock can cause a "blocking chain" situation if there are many SPIDs trying to execute the same procedure with a different case than the procedure was created as.
+- If an owner-qualified procedure is executed by using a different case (upper or lower) from the case that was used to create it, the procedure can trigger a CacheMiss event or request a COMPILE lock.
+Eventually, the procedure uses the cached plan and is not recompiled.
+But the request for a COMPILE lock can sometimes cause a "blocking chain" situation if there are many SPIDs that are trying to execute the same procedure by using a different case than the case that was used to create it.
 This is true regardless of the sort order or collation that is being used on the server or on the database.
-The reason for this behavior is that the algorithm that is being used to find the procedure in cache is based on hash values (for performance reasons), which can change if the case is different.
+The reason for this behavior is that the algorithm that is being used to find the procedure in cache is based on hash values (for performance), and the hash values can change if the case is different.

-The workaround is to drop and create the procedure with the same case as the procedure is executed by the application.
-You can also make sure that the procedure is executed from all applications that use the same case.
+The workaround is to drop and create the procedure by using the same case as the one that is used when the application executes the procedure.
+You can also make sure that the procedure is executed from all applications by using the correct case (upper or lower).